Semi-infinite highest weight categories: Introduction

-The next most important special cases arise when $\eps$ is the constant function $+$ or $-$.
+The next important special cases arise when $\eps$ is the constant function $+$ or $-$.
 The idea of a $+$-stratified category originated in the work of Dlab \cite{Dlab} already mentioned, and in another work of Cline, Parshall and Scott \cite{CPS2}.
-In particular, the ``standardly stratified categories'' of \cite[Definition 2.2.1]{CPS2} are $+$-stratified categories.
+In particular, the ``standardly stratified categories'' of \cite[Def.~2.2.1]{CPS2} are $+$-stratified categories.

-We say that a finite Abelian category $\R$ equipped with a stratification $\rho:\B\rightarrow \Lambda$ is a {\em fully stratified category} if it is both a $+$-stratified category and a $-$-stratified category; in that case, it is $\eps$-stratified for all choices of the sign function $\eps:\Lambda\rightarrow\{\pm\}$.
-Such categories arise as categories of modules over the {fully stratified algebras} introduced in a remark after \cite[Definition 1.3]{ADL}.
+We say that a finite Abelian category $\R$ equipped with a stratification $(\B,L,\rho,\Lambda,\leq)$ is a {\em fully stratified category} if it is both a $+$-stratified category and a $-$-stratified category; in that case, it is $\eps$-stratified for all choices of the sign function $\eps:\Lambda\rightarrow\{\pm\}$.
+Such categories arise as categories of modules over the {fully stratified algebras} introduced in a remark after \cite[Def.~1.3]{ADL}.
 In fact, these sorts of algebras and categories have appeared several times elsewhere in the literature but under different names: they are called ``weakly properly stratified'' in \cite{F1}, ``exactly properly stratified'' in \cite{CZ}, and ``standardly stratified'' in \cite{LW}.
-The latter seems a particularly confusing choice since it clashes with the established notion from \cite{CPS2} but we completely agree with the sentiment of \cite[Remark 2.2]{LW}: fully stratified categories have a well-behaved structure theory.
+The latter seems a particularly confusing choice since it clashes with the established notion from \cite{CPS2} but we completely agree with the sentiment of \cite[Rem.~2.2]{LW}: fully stratified categories have a well-behaved structure theory.
 One reason for this is that all of the standardization and costandardization functors in a fully stratified category are exact.
-We note also that any $\eps$-stratified category with a duality is fully stratified; see Corollary~\ref{sun}.
+We note also that any $\eps$-stratified category with duality is automatically fully stratified; see Corollary~\ref{sun} for a precise statement.

-We use the language {\em signed highest weight category} in place of fully stratified category when the stratification function $\rho$ is a bijection.
-Such categories are $\eps$-highest weight for all choices of the sign function $\eps$.
+We use the language {\em fibered highest weight category} in place of fully stratified category when the stratification function $\rho$ is a bijection.
+Equivalently, a fibered highest weight category is a category which is $\eps$-highest weight for all choices of the sign function $\eps$.
+Such categories arise as the categories of finite-dimensional modules over the {\em properly stratified algebras} introduced in \cite{Dlabproper}.
+It is perhaps worth pointing out that any finite Abelian category can be given the structure of a fully stratified category in a trivial way taking the poset $\Lambda$ to be a singleton.
+Fibered highest weight categories are at the other extreme with $\Lambda$ being as big as possible.

+Table~\ref{tabzero} gives a dictionary between the various different types of finite Abelian category $\R$ discussed so far and the language we adopt for the underlying finite-dimensional algebras $A$ such that $\R$ is equivalent to $A\fdlmod$.
+Some of this language is non-standard; see Remark~\ref{czdiscussion} for further discussion.